-This post was originally published in July 2018, and was updated in October 2020.
+This post was originally published in July 2018, and was updated in November 2021 for the coming winter.

 What are the Northern Lights?

 If you’re reading this post, you probably understand what the northern lights are, but it never hurts to have a quick refresher.

 Briefly, the aurora is caused by particles from our sun striking atoms in earth’s atmosphere.
 These solar particles (often called “solar wind”) are expelled by the sun all the time, and our atmosphere on earth protects us from them.
 When the solar wind hits the atmosphere, atoms like oxygen and hydrogen light up, emitting colors like green, red, purple, and white.
 These colors are the most common aurora colors you can see.

 There are two names for the aurora: the aurora borealis (the northern lights or “northern winds”) and the aurora australis (the southern lights or “southern winds”).
 These occur in their respective hemispheres, as their name suggests, but they are caused by the same phenomena described above.